What a mess from start to finish!

 It spoke volumes for City that Kompany and Co and a large portion of the massive City support at Wembley, stayed and stood in the rain to acknowledge and applaud Wigan as they collected the Cup.
 Not many teams have been so magnanimous in recent years.

-That does, however fail to address the fundamental question as to what the hell happened to what appeared – on paper – to be City’s strongest possible line-up?
+Nonetheless, it fails to address the fundamental question as to what the hell happened to what appeared – on paper – to be City’s strongest possible line-up?

 The match kicked off against a horrible backdrop of rumour, gossip and innuendo – subsequently proven to be just about on the money – about the imminent departure of Roberto Mancini.